-Click on your picture in the top right corner, go to Edit Profile and select your notification preferences.
+Click on your picture in the top right corner, go to Preferences and select your notification preferences.

 Please keep in mind:

 1. To only comment on the topic where the discussion is about.
 Do you have a new question or topic?
 Please start a new discussion.

 A few first steps towards calculating with walls